 Noteworthy stops: Lady Buddha, Son Tra Peninsula, Hai Van Pass, Ngu Hanh Son (temples and marble stone sculptures), Marble Mountains (short detour)

 Highway route, right through the city’s urban and suburban areas.
-Start your ride at Tran Thi Ly Bridge, turn right at the roundabout heading for Ngu Hanh Son St., ride straight (on connecting streets of Le Van Hien, Tran Dai, Nghai, and Nguyen Tat Thanh) until you see the series of old yellow houses of downtown Hoi An.
+Start your ride at Tran Thi Ly Bridge, turn right at the roundabout heading for Ngu Hanh Son St., ride straight (on connecting streets of Le Van Hien, Tran Dai, Nghia, and Nguyen Tat Thanh) until you see the series of old yellow houses of downtown Hoi An.

 WHERE TO STAY IN HOI AN

 The surge of tourists seeking to experience Hoi An’s exceptional offerings (natural, cultural, historical, and culinary) has been superbly met with some of the country’s most remarkable and impeccable accommodations.
-From the luxurious to the budget-friendly, the city serves travelers and guests a wonderful stay that will have them coming back for more.
+From the luxurious to the budget-friendly, the city serves travellers and guests a wonderful stay that will have them coming back for more.

 Luxury hotels and resorts in Hoi An